mh0taj/onlyoffice-redmine/README.md

 And finally, restart Redmine.
 Read more about the plugin installation on the Redmine [Wiki page](https://www.redmine.org/projects/redmine/wiki/Plugins#Installing-a-plugin).

-## Configuring Redmine ONLYOFFICE Integration Plugin
+## Configuring ONLYOFFICE plugin for Redmine

 <details>
   <summary>Show settings page of the plugin</summary>